8 Powerful Steps To Transform Your Life Without Ditching Your Job, According To Research

 When you respect yourself, you encourage trust, which is a good basis for authentic relationships.
 More importantly, you start trusting yourself.

-When you know what works for you and live by guidelines you have established for yourself, you will naturally be comfortable in all of your three skins.
+When you know what works for you and live by the guidelines you have established for yourself, you will naturally be comfortable in your skin.
+It's all too easy to fall into the trap of thinking you have to manage your "three skins" from the outside in before you can finally be happy and real.

 This way, if you do decide to quit your job and travel the world, instead of running away from yourself, you'll now take yourself with you.